OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/df_direct_search/screencast/slides.md

     - Switch direction of other point if you got an increase in function value
     - Make steps larger after success
     - Make steps smaller after failure

 ---

-The following is just an illustration of the principle.
-The trust region radius is updated manually to simulate a real algorithm.

-Note that a real algorithm is quite complex to implement.
-You should never do that yourself.
-Leave it to experts unless
-- you are a very good programmer;
-- you have read a few books on optimization algorithms;
-- you have a very special problem that cannot be solved with existing algorithms.

----